TaiSewell/ToDoList_Web_App/README.md

 python -m venv venv
 ```

-### ✅ Step 3: Check each microservice directory for the README.md file
+### ✅ Step 3: Check each microservice's directory for the README.md files

-- Read the file and configure each microservice properly
+- Read the files and setup each microservice's properly

 ### ✅ Step 4: Start the Docker containers